 In contrast, Ghana inherited some accounting institutions, namely a SAI, i.e. the Audit Service, and an Accountant-General Department upon independence in 1957, though both lacked quality (Lienert and and Sarraf, 2001).
-A WB official recalled the colonial legacy thus: ‘they left [the country] with a basic system; …everything was manual… The budgets were approved and announced to the ministries …they can spend against the appropriation of the budget… [there was] centralized treasury management where the Accountant-General processes any payment of expenditure and collects every receipt.
+A WB official recalled the colonial legacy thus: ‘they left [the country] with a basic system; …everything was manual… budgets were approved and announced to the ministries …they can spend against the appropriation of the budget… [there was] centralized treasury management where the Accountant-General processes any payment of expenditure and collects every receipt.
 Auditing was limited.
 They never had anything like a Revenue Authority; those are things that came in not long ago’.

 The Accountant-General Department in 1967 became the CAGD.
 Accompanying reforms sought to improve the Controller and Accountant-General’s (CAG) financial control over budget execution but its accounting functions were limited and controlled by authoritarian rulers, whose arbitrary and often corrupt rule encouraged selective auditing, and defective accounting (Le Vine, 1980; Sandbrook and Oelbaum, 1997).
-No further major accounting reforms occurred until the early 1980s when, following widespread social and economic crisis, Ghana undertook its first WB SAP in 1983.
+No further major accounting reforms occurred until the early 1980s when, following a widespread social and economic crisis, Ghana undertook its first WB SAP in 1983.
 Democracy was restored in 1992.

 Ghana’s government accounting still follows the British model (Lienert and Sarraf, 2001; World Bank, 2010).
 The CAG is the Chief Accounting Officer and Chief Advisor to the Government responsible for all receipts and payments – like the former UK Paymaster-General.
 Only one type of public accountants is responsible to the CAG who deploys them to Ministries, Departments and Agencies (MDAs) and other government institutions (Financial Administration Act 654).
 Except for budget formulation (under the Budget Division in the Ministry of Finance and Economic Planning (MoFEP)), the CAGD is responsible for all government accounts, especially the Consolidated Fund’s annual balance sheet, statements of cash flows and revenue and expenditure, and notes to the accounts (Financial Administration Act 654, article 41).